 “We really want to hear the views of local residents on the proposals that have been put forward for the budget so that together we can help shape the future of the city.”

 Subject to approval, the consultation is due to start on 18 November and run until 31 December.
-More details about the budget proposals can be found here.
+More details about the budget proposals can be found on our committee papers website.

 Join the conversation by using the hashtag #BrumBudget20.